ibm-cloud-docs/codeengine/deploy.md

 4. From the Create Application page, enter a name for your application and provide an image reference for your container.
 For example, enter `myapp` for the application name and `ibmcom/hello` for container image.
 Click **Deploy**.
   When you use this image, the application uses the sample `ibmcom/hello` image, reads the environment variable `TARGET`, and prints `"Hello ${TARGET}!"`.
 If this environment variable is empty, `"Hello World!"` is returned.
 5. After the application status changes to **Ready**, you can run your application by clicking **Test application**.
 To see the running application, click **Application URL**.

-You created and deployed an application to {{site.data.keyword.codeengineshort}} and then tested it out by using the console.

 ### Deploying an application from CLI
 {: #deploy-app-cli}